 To solve a word problem using repeated subtraction, students start with the number being divided up or the dividend.
 Now they subtract the divisor or the number that tells how many groups are needed from the dividend over and over until they reach zero.
 The number of times they subtracted is the answer.

-Step 3: Solving Division Word Problems with Arrays
+Step 3: Division Problem Solving with Arrays

 Chances are if you taught multiplication in a hands-on way, you taught is using arrays.
 You can create an array when you place objects, pictures, or numbers in equal columns and equal rows.